1992 San Diego Chargers season: Week 13: vs. Los Angeles Raiders

-San Diego missed chances to extend their lead on their first two possessions of the second half, with Butts stopped short on fourth down, and Humphries intercepted in Raider territory.
+San Diego missed chances to extend its lead on their first two possessions of the second half, with Butts stopped short on fourth down, and Humphries intercepted in Raiders territory.
 Los Angeles, however, gained only two first downs in the second half.
-Dickerson, who had gained 100 yards in the first half, was limited to a single carry for 3 yards as his team played catch-up.
+Eric Dickerson, who had run for 100 yards in the first half, was limited to a single carry for 3 yards as his team played catch-up.
 Twice in the final quarter, the Raiders went for it on fourth down, but a Winter sack and an incompletion caused them to turn the ball over both times.
 In each case, the Chargers capitalised with a field goal.

 Despite the wide margin of victory, San Diego only outgained the Raiders 333–324.
 Harmon had 4 carries for 37 yards, and 4 catches for 74 yards.